-Just over 1.9 million deaths in the EU from diseases of the circulatory system in 2015.
+There were 1.83 million deaths in the EU-28 from diseases of the circulatory system in 2016.

-Standardised death rates for cerebrovascular diseases in Bulgaria were more than seven times as high as in France in 2015.
+Standardised death rates for cerebrovascular diseases in Bulgaria (which had the highest rate among the EU Member States) were nearly seven times as high in 2016 as in France (which had the lowest rate).

 This article presents an overview of European Union (EU) statistics related to cardiovascular diseases and focuses on the following aspects: cardiovascular health and mortality, cardiovascular healthcare and the availability of specialist healthcare equipment.

 Cardiovascular diseases are the leading cause of death in the EU.
-They cover a broad group of medical problems that affect the circulatory system (the heart, blood vessels and arteries), often resulting from atherosclerosis — the abnormal build-up of plaque that is made of, among others, cholesterol or fatty substances — that is deposited on the inside walls of a person’s arteries.
+They cover a broad group of medical problems that affect the circulatory system (the heart and blood vessels), often resulting from atherosclerosis, the abnormal build-up of plaque — that is made of, among others, cholesterol or fatty substances — that is deposited on the inside walls of a person’s arteries.
 Some of the most common diseases that affect the circulatory system include ischaemic heart disease (heart attacks) and cerebrovascular diseases (strokes).